Aless-FG/FVAB_identification/README.md

-# FVAB_identification
+# FVAB_identification_verification
-Subject identification using EEG signals
+Subject identification and verification using EEG signals